CamilaCSilva/CamilaCSilva/README.md

 - 🌱 I’m currently learning ..
 -->

-# Somethings about me:
+## Somethings about me:
 - 👩‍💻 I'm a Software Engineer (National Institute Of Telecommunications -INATEL) and an Electronics Technician (Electronics Technical School "Francisco Moreira da Costa" - ETE)
 - 🖼️ I have previous experience with Front-End development and with unit and UI testing
 - 👩‍🏫 I have taught English for teenagers and adults for about one year and a half
-- 👯 I’m looking to collaborataboutthe development of software projects
+- 👯 I’m looking to collaborate on the development of software projects
-- 🤔 I’m looking forward to learn more about software development and design
+- 🤔 I’m looking forward to learn more about Software Development, Design and UX/UI
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
 - 🔧 Tools and Technologies:
   - • Professional experience:
    <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg" width="40" height="40"/>